leoslf/coverage-sh/README.md

 - It will only cover shell scripts that are executed via the subprocess module.
 - Only bash and sh are supported
-- Depending on the shell scripts, their trace files may become very large.

 ## License